-Annual incentive (bonus) is paid to Executive Officers using net income (refers to net income attributable to owners of the parent company on the consolidated statement of income, hereinafter the same) as the indicator.
+Annual incentive (bonus) is paid to Executive Officers at an amount proportionate to net income (meaning net income attributable to owners of the parent company on the consolidated statement of income, hereinafter the same).
 Net income is used as the indicator for two major reasons.
 First, net income is a source of funds for dividends to shareholders and for investment aimed at the enhancement of corporate value.
 Second, it is also appropriate to base the payment of the annual incentive (bonus), which is an incentive for each fiscal year, on the net income recorded in the relevant fiscal year.
-Specifically, the annual incentive (bonus) primarily consists of an amount proportional to net income and an amount linked to the year-on-year rate of change in net income, etc.
+Besides these, a bonus related to individual performance is paid in order to evaluate the achievement of each executive for each fiscal year.